-I had no idea what that was, so I asked my boss, the COO.
-Thank goodness he wasn’t just a COO but a former paramedic.
-He told me PID was pelvic inflammatory disease.
-That made sense.
+I had no idea what that was, so I asked my boss who told me it was pelvic inflammatory disease.
 Another common complaint on these calls was vaginal bleeding.
-(Stop wincing.)
 Apparently, homeless women go through menopause, too.
 I understood a little bit about this.
 When I was 16, my mother was hospitalized for four days from blood loss.
-Her condition was serious and we weren’t sure she was going to be released in time to see me perform the lead in my high school music, The Boyfriend.

 So, I began to do a lot of thinking about these women and I started talking to medics about them, and they told me stories about how awful the women were treated in emergency rooms by healthcare providers, including nurses and doctors.
 Although PID can be caused by many things, it is most commonly associated with sexually transmitted diseases.

 I tried unsuccessfully to launch a program with a local hospital to provide pelvic exams to women at homeless shelters.
-While I had the overwhelming buy-in of one of Oklahoma City’s most well-known gynecologist’s, the hospital administrator the OBGYN asked me to work out details with poo-pooed the project.
+While I had the overwhelming buy-in of one of Oklahoma City’s most well-known gynecologist’s, the hospital administrator was not supportive.
 I knew the project had the potential to become a national news story, which would have been good for everyone, but that administrator did not understand the only thing she cared about – the public relations benefits.
 What stumped her was how we were going to get homeless women on a bus and to the examination room.
-After all, it was easier to put a man on the moon.

 When people say they aren’t for universal healthcare, I wonder if they think ambulance services should stop providing advanced life support to people without insurance.
 Because whether you realize it or not, if you call 9-1-1 and ask for an ambulance, lights and sirens are going to show up on your doorstep despite your ability to pay or not.